2.3. Enrichment#

 A 𝓥-category is a generalization of a category, see Enriched category.
 However, the definition given in this section is not of an enriched category (as Wikipedia gives it); see section 4.4.4. for that definition.

 In the context of Chp.
 2 we can define “the” hom-object (in the language of Definition 2.46, defining a 𝓥-category) as a boolean or real number.
 In a Set-category (a regular category) we could say “the” hom-object is a set and hence we call it a hom-set.
-When we say “the” hom-element (in the language of Definition 2.79, defining a quantale) we are talking about \(v ⊸ w\), which is only the same as the hom-object if the category is self-enriched (see Remark 2.89).
+When we say “the” hom-element (in the language of Definition 2.79, defining a closed monoidal preorder) we are talking about \(v ⊸ w\), which is only the same as the hom-object if the category is self-enriched (see Remark 2.89).

 With either understanding you can see enrichment as labeling the edges of a graph; the hom-object is the label.
 However, this labelling has to be done in a way that respects e.g. the triangle equality.